vijoy-sunil/EngineV2/Misc/Checklist.md

     populate
 }
 ```
-- [ ] Create vs get vs add naming
+- [x] Create vs get vs add naming
 ```
 {
     create, if creating a struct/object
-    get,    if returning an already created (elsewhere) struct/object add,    if creating + saving to a list
+    get,    if returning an already created (elsewhere) struct/object, OR, simple fns like string gen add,    if creating + saving to a list
 }
 ```
-- [ ] Functions should be named long; even if it is self explanatory
+- [x] Functions should be named long; even if it is self explanatory
-- [ ] Parameter names should be named to not cause confusion (for eg: device could be phy or log)
+- [x] Parameter names should be named to not cause confusion (for eg: device could be phy or log)
-- [ ] Alias functions should be named with `EXT` suffix
+- [x] Alias functions should be named with `EXT` suffix
-- [ ] Return objects/literals methods start with `get`
+- [x] Return objects/literals methods start with `get` or `create`
-- [ ] Return boolean methods start with `is`
+- [x] Return boolean methods start with `is`
-- [ ] Return structure/class by pointer
+- [x] Return structure/class by pointer
-- [ ] Return vector
+- [x] Return vector
 ```
 {
     by value,       if local
     by reference,   otherwise
 }
 ```
-- [ ] private/public/protected methods are placed appropriately
+- [x] private/public/protected methods are placed appropriately
-- [ ] `create` and `destroy` functions at the end of file before destructor (since they are layer instance bindings)
+- [x] `create` and `destroy` functions at the end of file before destructor (since they are layer instance bindings)
-- [ ] `create` and `destroy` methods will not take any params (`init` will do it instead)
+- [x] `create` and `destroy` methods will not take any params (`init` will do it instead)
-- [ ] Any methods that can be moved to helper file (used by multiple files, has no special reason to stay in module)
+- [x] Any methods that can be moved to helper file (used by multiple files, has no special reason to stay in module)

 # LOG

-- [ ] Check log formatting
+- [x] Check log formatting
 ```
     Create [O]
     Destroy [X]
     Error [?]
 ```
-- [ ] log_error followed by runtime error throwing same message
+- [x] log_error followed by runtime error throwing same message
-- [ ] Log file name match file name
+- [x] Log file name match file name

 # MISC